 It was nice when we were young and friendship just organically happened, but it can still be just as sweet, even sweeter with a little effort.
 You’ve got this!
 It just takes a little grit and grace.

-You’ll love this podcast episode from This Grit and Grace Life: Great Friends: 9 Qualities to Be One and Find One – 031
+Plus, here are some tips for being the kind of friend you’d love to have: Great Friends: 9 Qualities to Be One and Find One – 031